Walker-Xin/tutorial/second_year/talk/script.md

 ## Slide 23

 What comes next is technically all computation and zero physics.
 To simulate the look of a black hole, or really its accretion disk, we need to solve the geodesic equation for photons emitted by the disk.
 Simulating all of the photons emitted by the disk wastes a lot of resource, as not all of them will reach the observer.
 Instead, we trace photons backwards from the observer to the disk.
 If we are only interested in the shape of the image, we can imagine a uniform disk emitting photons of the same energy.
-The observer can be treated as a plane at a large distance away that is perpendicular to the vector pointing from the observer to the black hole.
+The observer can be treated as a plane at a large distance away.
 We then fire photons from different locations on the plane and see if they hit the disk.
 By collecting the photons that hit the disk, we can then form an image of the disk.

 ## Slide 24